and3k5/BareSlider/README.md

 # BareSlider
-BareSlider is a very basic slider 'extensions'.
+BareSlider is a very basic slider 'extension'.

 BareSlider is meant to be
  - simple and flexible